-Rupnagar, formerly known as Ropar, is an ancient city situated on the left bank of the River Sutlej.
+Rupnagar, formerly known as Ropar, is an ancient city situated on the left bank of the river Sutlej.
 This city is named after Prince Rup Sen, son of Raja Rokeshar, who ruled this region during the 11th century.
-It was also one of the major cities of the Indus Valley Civilization.
-Excavations by the Archaeological Survey of India (ASI) revealed remains from over six different periods of this civilization.
+It was also one of the major cities of the Indus Valley Civilisation.
+Excavations by the Archaeological Survey of India (ASI) revealed remains from over six different periods of this civilisation.
 To preserve and protect all these artefacts, the Archaeological Survey of India built a special museum here, which is a part of several Rupnagar tourism itineraries.

 Rupnagar has weather conditions similar to rest of North India - hot summers, heavy monsoons and chilly winters.
 The best time for Rupnagar tourism is between September and November.